 “This I swear,” Ripfang says.

 “Good.”
 Gyrax studies him.
-“I appreciate fealty, but it must be pointed in the right direction, lest it rot and curdle into blind dogma.”
+“I appreciate fealty, but it must be pointed in the right direction, lest it rot and curdle into dogma.”

 “Cry off, will you?”
 Ripfang mutters.
 “Don’t let your title go to your head.”

 Gyrax laughs, loud and hearty.
 “Well said.”
 He jerks his chin at the other Wolven.
 “Go.
 They need your guidance.”

-Ripfang salutes by thumping his fist against his heart, then turns away and heads for the pack.
-He speaks briefly to them, then they leave the clearing.
+Ripfang salutes by thumping his fist on his heart, then turns away and heads for the pack.
+He speaks briefly to them, and they leave the clearing.

-The pickpocket, who has edged closer during the exchange, asks, “Do my ears deceive me?
+The pickpocket, who edged closer during the exchange, asks, “Do my ears deceive me?
 Are you truly royalty?”

 Gyrax responds with a faint smile.
 “All I can offer is debt and promises.
 Practice your larceny on richer folk.”

 The thief chuckles.
-“I have more than enough money for my immediate survival.
-Nevertheless—it is good to have a royal in my debt.”
+“I have more than enough money for food and shelter.
+Nevertheless—it is good to have a royal owe me a favor.”
 He turns to his Duelist friend—a dozen yards away, fencing with an imaginary enemy—and calls, “Isn’t that right, Elier?”

 The thief shrugs.
 “I speak for the Duelist.
 As steel is sure and water is wet.”

 Gyrax nudges Ren.
 “Two seek to join our party.”

 The thief steps forward, wagging a finger.
 “Careful how you speak, wanderer!
-I am unmatched in my skills!”
+I stand unmatched in my criminal skills!”

 Ren’s eyes glint with amusement.
 “Perhaps you should tell our fellow travelers.”
 He nods at the traders, most of whom are leaving the clearing.

 The thief pats the air with both hands, suddenly nervous.
 “No need, no need.
 You’re a sharp one, aye?”
-He glances over his shoulder, making sure the traders haven’t heard.
-“I’m glad we’re friends, wanderer, sure as my name is Lucky Hap.”
+He glances back over his shoulder, making sure the traders haven’t heard.
+“I’m glad we’re friends, sure as my name is Lucky Hap.”

 Ren grunts.
 “Right.”
 He looks at the Duelist, who has finished practicing and is sauntering over.
 “Elier, is it?”

 “Aye.
 Elier Finn, at your service.”